Société Générale: 21st century

 Following two years of crisis resulting from the revelation of the Kerviel fraud and then from the eruption of the 2008 financial crisis, the bank appeared to have put things behind it in 2010.

 In business terms, Société Générale appeared intent on moving on and implementing an in-depth transformation in 2010.
 On 15 June, the Bank presented its Ambition SG 2015 programme to investors, the aim of this programme being to "deliver growth with lower risk" by 2015, using the lessons learned from the crisis.

 In 2010, the company saw an upturn in its financial results.
 Over the first half, the Group recorded net income of €2.15 billion.

-These good figures were presented shortly after the publication of the results of the stress tests of 91 European banks, results that confirmed the financial solidity of the main four French banks, including Societe Generale.
+These good figures were presented shortly after the publication of the results of the stress tests of 91 European banks, results that confirmed the financial solidity of the main four French banks, including Société Générale.

 During the summer of 2011, the financial markets, fearing the collapse of the eurozone associated with the European sovereign debt crisis, were severely shaken.
 European and French bank shares recorded substantial falls.
 It was within this context that Britain's Mail on Sunday published, on Sunday 7 August, an article in which it announced Société Générale's imminent bankruptcy.
 The newspaper quickly published a retraction and its apologies but, despite that, the rumour gathered pace, notably on social networks, resulting in a spectacular fall in Société Générale's share price and in bearish speculation.
 Société Générale successfully filed a suit in the UK against Associated Newspapers (the Mail on Sundays parent company) for "substantial damage to its reputation and prejudice to its trade".